 Osborne’s stamp duty surcharge will not help Generation Rent

-The Chancellor’s clampdown on buy-to-let investors by announcing a 3 per cent additional stamp duty rate on buy-to-let properties and second homes in last week’s Autumn Statement, will be ineffective in its supposed aims.
+The Chancellor’s clampdown on buy-to-let investors by announcing a 3 per cent additional stamp duty surcharge on buy-to-let properties and second homes in last week’s Autumn Statement, will be ineffective in its supposed aims.